vitormanfredini/game-cpp-sdl/README.md

 - MenuFactory: implement a way to calculate buttons sizes and positions base an area for them to fill.
 - implement transitions between tiles with different textures
 - implement different ways that enemies can move: sine wav adding and subtracting from movement, aim and charge, etc
-- choose side that enemies come from in the level script (or make them appear mostly in the direction that the mainChar is moving)
 - destroy projectiles when they are significantly off screen
 - avoid rendering stuff off screen
 - separate .h and .cpp files